MLW Azteca/The Crash show

 The MLW Azteca/The Crash Show, also known as the MLW Azteca • The Crash Super Card, was a professional wrestling supercard event co-produced by the U.S-based Major League Wrestling (MLW) and Mexico-based The Crash Lucha Libre (The Crash), which was held in The Crash's home arena, Auditorio Fausto Gutierrez Moreno in Tijuana, Baja California, Mexico on December 3, 2021.
-It was the second event to be co-produced by the two promotions following The Crash/Major League Wrestling show in 2019.
+It was the second event to be co-produced by the two promotions, following The Crash/Major League Wrestling show in 2019, and the first MLW Azteca-branded event.

-The event was taped for the mini-series, MLW Azteca, which premiered on January 6, 2022.
+The event was taped for the MLW Azteca mini-series, which aired from January 6 to February 3, 2022, on MLW's YouTube channel.

 Production

 Background

-In October 2020, MLW would began incorporating story elements from the defunct Lucha Libre promotion and former television drama, Lucha Underground.
+In October 2020, MLW would begin incorporating story elements from the defunct Lucha Libre promotion and former television drama, Lucha Underground.
 Talent formerly associated with Lucha Underground were brought into MLW as part of the "Azteca Underground" stable.

 On November 8, 2021, MLW announced that it would be holding its second co-promoted event with The Crash at the Auditorio Fausto Gutierrez Moreno in Tijuana, Baja California, Mexico on December 3.